tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ### Antenna 3 and 4

-Antenna 3 and 4 are Ubiquiti LAP-120 mounted on the north east arm of the building.
-Antenna 3 is facing north east and antenna 4 is facing north.
+Antenna 3 and 4 are Ubiquiti LAP-120 devices mounted on the north-east arm of the building.
+Antenna 3 is facing north-east and antenna 4 is facing north.

 ![image](images/supernode1-hardware-antenna3and4.jpg)